-I’ve worked in and around higher education for 15 years and I’ve done a number of different things, from student affairs to financial aid, residence life, athletics, and mostly admissions.
-I also ran admissions marketing verticals for a few marketing agencies.
-This prepared me to be able to work directly with students and understand the many things that go into applying and getting into college, and understanding what attracts students to a particular school.
+I’ve worked in and around higher education for 15 years, doing a number of different things, from student affairs to financial aid, residence life, athletics, and admissions.
+I also ran admissions marketing verticals for a few agencies.
+This prepared me to be able to work directly with students and understand the many things that go into applying for and getting into college, and understanding what attracts students to a particular school.

-Bank Street students are driven to move education forward, promote social justice through teaching and school leadership, and to work with children.
-They look at education as a vehicle for change (in schools and communities), as well as learning.
+Bank Street students are driven to move education forward, promote social justice through teaching and school leadership, and work with children.
+They look at education as a vehicle for change (in schools and communities) as well as learning.
 They are passionate, caring people, called to the field.

 Bank Street students are different in the way they look at education.
-The decision to be part of a school with a progressive education model shows that they care about the process of learning for themselves, for their students and their communities.
-In the school’s credo, education is tied to the continued growth of a democratic society focused on developing socially-minded educators, and the students drawn to Bank Street believe in this while looking to be change agents for social justice.
+The decision to be part of a school with a progressive education model shows that they care about the process of learning—for themselves, for their students, and their communities.
+In the school’s credo, education is tied to the continued growth of a democratic society and is focused on developing socially-minded educators.
+The students drawn to Bank Street believe in this credo and are looking to be change agents for social justice.

-What are some misconceptions potential grad students have about graduate school in general?
+What are some misconceptions potential students have about graduate school?

-Grad school is not “Undergrad Part Two”.
+Grad school is not “Undergrad, Part Two.”
 It’s what you need to do from a passion or career standpoint.
-Sometimes a grad degree right after undergrad is the right way to go, other times, working for a while can help you find your calling or focus in grad school.
+Sometimes a grad degree right after undergrad is the right way to go; other times, working for a while can help you find your calling or focus.
 That being said, a graduate degree does not etch your career in stone.
 The focus and skills you learn in most programs can be applied to other fields.
 With a master’s in education you can definitely teach or lead a school, but it’s also possible to go in different directions.
-Some Bank Street graduates run non-profits, work for teacher unions, have become authors, and done many other things in and out of education.
+Some Bank Street graduates run nonprofits, work for teacher unions, become authors, and do many other things in and out of education.

 What are some misconceptions about the admissions process?

-There is no Graduate Common application- it just doesn’t exist.
+There is no Graduate Common Application—it just doesn’t exist.
 Don’t think that it’s going to be the same as the undergrad process.
 It’s not.
-Every application is different and asks for different information and varying forms of writing samples.
-If you try to use the same writing sample, you’re missing the point and it’s not going to look very good.
-It should be geared towards the school, its mission and what they are asking.
-Look at every application that you are filling out as completely unique.
+Every application is different, asks for different information, and requires varying forms of writing samples.
+If you try to use the same writing sample for all of them, you’re missing the point and it’s not going to look very good.
+Each application should be geared towards the school, its mission, and what they are asking.
+Look at every one that you are filling out as completely unique.

-What would you advise a student who was not sure what he or she wanted to do as a career?
+What would you advise a student who is not sure what they want to do as a career?

 When I have a student who’s not sure what they want to do but know they want to go to grad school, I ask them what they are doing now and why are they looking at graduate school at this time.
-From there I pull the conversation towards the question, “what have you always wanted to do?” or “If money was no object, what would you do for the rest of your life?”
-By understanding their intentions and thought process, I can help them start their search.
+From there, I pull the conversation toward the questions, “What have you always wanted to do?” or “If money was no object, what would you do for the rest of your life?”
+By understanding their intentions and thought processes, I can help them start their search.

-I dig a bit deeper by asking where they are in school and what their grades are.
-Or if they are out of school, I ask what they are doing now, and if they like it.
-We talk about the likelihood of them following their dream career path and the steps needed to follow that path.
+I then dig a bit deeper by asking where they are in school and what their grades are.
+If they are out of school, I ask what they are doing now and if they like it.
+We talk about the likelihood of following their dream career path and the steps required to follow that path.
 If they are not enjoying their current work, we look at alternative ways to be in the field they like without doing that specific job.

-Let’s say they’ve always wanted to be a doctor or nurse but the second they got to a lab to draw blood, they faint.
-We talk about ways to work in the healthcare sector without having to draw blood, such as a public health administrator, healthcare management, health educator or various other career paths.
+Let’s say they’ve always wanted to be a doctor or nurse, but the second they got into a lab to draw blood, they fainted.
+We talk about ways to work in the healthcare sector without having to draw blood, such as public health administration, healthcare management, health education, or various other career paths.

 What qualities do you look for in applicants?

-In general, if you’re at the point where you’re going to grad school, there’s a few things you need to do:
+In general, if you’re at the point where you’re looking to go to grad school, there are a few things you need to do: